iwatkot/maps4fs/README.md

 game = mfs.Game.from_code("FS25")
 ```
-In this case the library will use the default templates, which should be present in the `data` directory, which should be placed in the current working directory.<br>
+In this case, the library will use the default templates, which should be present in the `data` directory, which should be placed in the current working directory.<br>
 Structure example:<br>

 ```text